DoESLiverpool/status/README.md

 ## Config
 The configuration is split into multiple sections based on what resource they belong to.

+### Update
+The system will check for git updates and doorbot updates based on an environment variable.
+During development this is set to 30 seconds.
+The docker image defaults to 5 minutes.

+#### Environment Variables
+`UPDATE_TIME`: The amount of time to wait before checking the services again.
+This is in seconds

 ### HTTP
 The service will by default use port 80 if no port is set however the service will support any format that the go HTTP server will support